 Preview: Keep this simple potty training accident kit with you to keep you toddler clean and ready to keep going!

 Potty training is one of the least-fun parts of parenting.
 No one looks forward to it.
-It’s messy, frustrating, and time consuming.
+It’s messy, frustrating, and time-consuming.
+It is stressful but necessary.

 I put together this simple kit for accidents that happen when we are out of the house.
 Just a few items to help keep things clean and allow the toddler to keep their dignity while their little bodies and growing brains are catching on to this new task.